 Looking for a great Saturday night dinner?
-How about one which is quick to make (though there is some marinating time!), but tastes like you spent all day?
-All you need is a few minutes on a hot grill to cook up the lamb chops and a few more to make a luscious fresh fig, port, and balsamic pan sauce.
+How about one which is quick to make (though there is some resting time!), but tastes like you spent all day?
+Then you’ll love these grilled marinated lamb chops!
+All you need is a few active minutes on a hot grill and a few more to make a luscious fresh fig, port, and balsamic pan sauce.

 Thankfully, all I needed was a moment!

 One of my favorite ways to enjoy figs, dried or fresh, is in a pan sauce alongside some seared lamb or pork.
 Either meat has a flavor profile I find matches well with figs. And, since I’m already working on a great weeknight meal with pork tenderloin, I went with a fancy Saturday night meal with lamb.